Lack Of Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses

 The lack of higher education can translate into more tangible problems for Witnesses.
 Pew research also shows that Jehovah's Witnesses are among the lowest earners of any religious group.

 Amber McGee falls in that category.
 She grew up a Witness in rural Texas.
-Like Linderer, she was homeschooled from a young age.
+Like Linderer, she was home-schooled from a young age.
 Her parents wanted to protect her and her siblings from worldly influences.
 That decision wasn't easy on her family.

 "My mom, who was supposed to be our home school teacher, was not capable of doing it, emotionally mentally," McGee recalls.
 "She had three young children.
 She was by herself, very far from family, and even grocery stores and that sort of thing."